-- 385. Defendants willfully and unlawfully engaged in schemes for the anticompetitive purpose of delaying and impairing competition and thereby maintaining supracompetitive prices for their products. - 386.
+- 395. Defendants willfully and unlawfully engaged in schemes for the anticompetitive purpose of delaying and impairing competition and thereby maintaining supracompetitive prices for their products. - 396.
 Each scheme had the purpose and effect of restraining competition unreasonably and injuring competition by protecting the relevant products from competition.
 This exclusionary conduct in fact enabled Defendants to sell their products free from vigorous price competition.
-But for Defendants' unlawful conduct, each of the relevant drugs would already be facing competition from AB-rated drugs, would be facing competition from comparable FDCs, or would face such competition sooner than it will; competition in the cART Market would be substantially more vigorous than it is; Vemlidy and Stribild would be better products; and Defendants would have marketed better products sooner. - 387.
-Defendants' unlawful conduct caused Plaintiffs and the Class to pay more than they would have paid for Defendants' drugs and other cART drugs absent that conduct. - 388.
-Typically, AB-rated versions of branded drugs are initially priced significantly below the corresponding branded drug to which they are AB-rated.
-As a result, upon entry of the AB-rated drug it rapidly takes sales away from the originator drug.
+But for Defendants' unlawful conduct, each of the relevant drugs would already be facing competition from AB-rated drugs, would be facing competition from comparable FDCs, or would face such competition sooner than it will; competition in the cART Market would be substantially more vigorous than it is; Vemlidy and Stribild would be better products; and Defendants would have marketed better products sooner. - Defendants' unlawful conduct caused Plaintiff and the Class to pay more than they would have paid for Defendants' drugs and other cART drugs absent that conduct. - 398.
+Typically, AB-rated versions of branded drugs are initially priced significantly

+AB-rated drug it rapidly takes sales away from the originator drug.
 As more AB-rated versions of the branded drug enter the market, prices predictably plunge even further.
-Competition from an FDC that is comparable to, rather than AB-rated to, an FDC-e.g., one made with generic TDF and 3TC rather than TDF and FTC-also would have substantially reduced the relevant prices. - 389.
-Absent Defendants' unlawful conduct, Plaintiffs and members of the Class would have paid less for the products by: (a) substituting purchases of less-expensive AB-rated versions of the products for purchases of more-expensive branded versions; (b) receiving discounts on their remaining branded purchases; (c) purchasing the AB-rated versions at lower prices sooner; (d) paying lower prices for FDCs comparable to those marketed by Defendants; and (e) obtaining superior products at prices similar to or lower than those of the inferior products they in fact purchased. - 390.
-Given Gilead's dominance of the cART Market (see Section VIII above), the monopoly prices on its products had the predictable effect of causing its competitors to raise prices on their cART drugs.
+Competition from an FDC that is comparable to, rather than AB-rated to, an FDC-e.g., one made with generic TDF and 3TC rather than TDF and FTC- also would have substantially reduced the relevant prices.

+399. Absent Defendants' unlawful conduct, Plaintiff and members of the Class would have paid less for the products by: (a) substituting purchases of less-expensive AB-rated versions of the products for purchases of more-expensive branded versions; (b) receiving discounts on their remaining branded purchases; (c) purchasing the AB-rated versions at lower prices sooner; (d) paying lower prices for FDCs comparable to those marketed by Defendants; and (e) obtaining superior products at prices similar to or lower than those of the inferior products they in fact purchased.

+400. Given Gilead's dominance of the cART Market (see Section VIII above), the monopoly prices on its products had the predictable effect of causing its competitors to raise prices on their cART drugs.
 For example, from July 2011 to October 2017, Gilead raised its price on Complera by 45%.
 During that same period, ViiV Healthcare raised the price of Selzentry (a CCR5 coreceptor antagonist) by 47%.
 Likewise, until it encountered generic competition Boehringer Ingelheim's NNRTI, Viramune XR, similarly followed Gilead's price increases up in lockstep.
 In fact, Defendants' unlawful monopolization of the cART Market caused the price of every drug in the market to be higher than it would have been absent that conduct.